 The short of it:

-Amber resides in rural Texas with her husband, Josh, and their son, Logan.
+Amber resides in rural Texas with her long-suffering husband and their son.
 When she’s not reading, writing, or watching cheesy reality TV, she’s either trying to make a film or tromping through nearby woods.
-She’s a introverted, confused Gemini with a new-found love for Moscato.
+She’s a introverted, confused Gemini with a new-found love for Moscato and crystals.

 The long of it: